ncc-unesp/goo-server/docs/architecture/app-packing.rst

 hooks/test
   Execute the deployment tests.
-  The tests shouldn't take more than 1 minute to execute in a regura system.
+  The tests shouldn't take more than 1 minute to execute in a regular system.
   The test is responsable to control the maximum execution time.
   Must return 0 if OK, any other code if otherwise.